-Action 5: All of our school sites continue to provide incentives for students to encourage and celebrate their positive behavior on campus.
-This continues to be an effective tool, especially in the area of celebrations, as many students missed out on these opportunities during school closure and distance learning in previous years.
+Action #5 - All of our school sites continue to provide incentives for students to encourage and celebrate their positive behavior on campus.
+This continues to be an effective tool, especially in the area of attendance, classroom behavior, and graduation rates.

-Action 6: Our Attendance Coordinator has been very effective in supporting all of our sites with their attendance record keeping.
-Additionally, our attendance coordinator manages our SARB process and works to support students, parents, and families to get re-connected with school and improve on their daily attendance.
-Our district's overall daily attendance rate increased from 96.6% (2019-2020) to 96.76% (2020-2021).
-Action 7:Mental Health Services at Countryside High School and throughout the district have been very effective as our staff has worked extremely hard to support students and provide structures to help them be successful in school.
-As students returned to school in 2021-2022 from distance learning, there has been a tremendous need in this area to support students who are struggling with many types of social emotional issues.
+Action #6 - Our Attendance Coordinator has been very effective in supporting all of our sites with their attendance record keeping.
+Additionally, our attendance coordinator manages our SARB process and works to support students, parents, and families to get reconnected with school and improve on their daily attendance.
+Our district's overall daily attendance rate has slightly increased from 94.77% (2021-2022) to 94.99% (2022-2023) through month 8 of the current school year.

+Action #7 - Mental Health Services at Countryside High School and throughout the district have been very effective as our staff has worked extremely hard to support students and provide structures to help them be successful in school.
+There continues to be a tremendous need in this area to support students who are struggling with many types of social emotional issues.

-Action 8: The funding of additional school psychologists has been extremely effective, as students returned to school from distance learning in 2021-2022.
+Action #8 - The funding of additional school psychologists has been extremely effective, as students returned to school from distance learning in 2021-2022.
 Psychologists have met with many students and have conducted many assessments on students for a variety of issues including anxiety, depression, and thoughts of suicide.
 Additionally, our school psychologists have been working with site Social Emotional Learning (SEL) teams to produce SEL lessons and to provide opportunities for students to improve on self-efficacy.
+Our district issues a survey to all of our students through Panorama, and our school psychologists work with their site teams to disaggregate this information and provide plans to address any high areas of need among students.

-Action 9: The behavior specialist at Tech Prep has been effective as they have worked with individual students to support a variety of behavior issues.
-Again, as students have returned to in-person learning, students have needed additional support in correcting behavior as they are adjusting to being back at school.
+Action #9 - The behavior specialist at Tech Prep has been effective as they have worked with individual students to support a variety of behavior issues.
+Students have needed additional support in academic counseling, career counseling, anger management, and behavioral management.

-Action 10: Staff in the Tulare Joint Union High School District have participated in Youth Mental Health First-Aid Training to learn methodology on how to identify and support students in the classroom.
-This training has been effective and has supported teachers who interact with students on a daily basis and recognize the needs of our students.
+Action #10 - Staff in the Tulare Joint Union High School District have participated in Youth Mental Health First-Aid Training to learn methodology on how to identify and support students in the classroom in need.
+This training has been effective and has supported teachers who interact with students on a daily basis to recognize the needs of our students.
+Additionally, staff participate in CPI training to learn how to defuse situations with students on campus, as well as ALICE training to learn how to handle crisis situations that may arise on campus.

-Action 11: The addition of full-time social workers has provided much needed assistance and support as the each comprehensive school site provides wrap-around services to students.
+Action #11 - The addition of full-time social workers has provided much needed assistance and support as each comprehensive school site provides wrap-around services to students.
 The social workers work directly with the school psychologist and counselors to provide the necessary support to students who are in need of assessments, SEL support, and much more.